excsn/rzmq/core/API_REFERENCE.md

 *   `rzmq::Msg`: The type used for sending and receiving message data.
 *   `rzmq::SocketType`: Enum used to specify the messaging pattern when creating a socket.

+### 1.1.
+Security Model

+`rzmq` provides a pluggable security layer that operates transparently over TCP connections.
+When security is enabled on a socket, the library automatically performs a cryptographic handshake upon connection establishment before any application messages are sent or received.

+*   **Mechanisms**: The library supports several standard ZeroMQ security mechanisms:
+    *   **`NULL`**: The default behavior.
+No security is applied, and messages are sent in plaintext.
+    *   **`PLAIN`**: A simple username/password authentication scheme.
+(Requires the `plain` feature).
+    *   **`CURVE`**: A robust public-key encryption mechanism providing strong security.
+(Requires the `curve` feature).
+    *   **`NOISE_XX`**: A modern and secure handshake protocol based on the Noise Protocol Framework.
+(Requires the `noise_xx` feature).

+*   **Configuration**: Security is configured on a per-socket basis using `Socket::set_option`.
+    *   To act as a server (e.g., a `REP`, `ROUTER`, or `PULL` socket that binds), you must enable the server role for the chosen mechanism (e.g., by setting `PLAIN_SERVER` or `CURVE_SERVER` to `true`) and provide its secret key.
+    *   To act as a client, you provide the client's own keys and, for authentication, the public key of the server you intend to connect to (e.g., `CURVE_SERVER_KEY`).

+*   **Lifecycle and Monitoring**: The success or failure of the security handshake can be observed using the socket monitoring feature.
+    *   Upon successful completion of the handshake, a `SocketEvent::HandshakeSucceeded` event is emitted.
+Only after this event can application data be securely exchanged.
+    *   If the handshake fails for any reason (e.g., key mismatch, authentication failure), a `SocketEvent::HandshakeFailed` event is emitted, and the connection is terminated.
 ## 2. Configuration

 ### `rzmq::uring::UringConfig` Struct